nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/monitoring-and-maintenance/purging-audit-logs-nxp_logs.md

 {{/panel}}

-### 2. Re-index and filter
+### 2. Re-index and Filter

 Now we are going to copy the original audit index into the new one.
 And we are going to filter unwanted log entries.

-Here you need to edit the curl query to match:
+Here you need to edit the cURL query to match:
-- your elasticsearch server (`localhost:9200`)
+- your Elasticsearch server (`localhost:9200`)
 - the name of your new index (`nuxeo-audit-201809`)
 - the query part to match what you want to purge

-The following query will purge all log entries related to login and download that are older than 2018-06-01.
+The following query will purge all log entries related to login and download the ones that are older than 2018-06-01.

 {{#> panel type='code' heading='Re-index and filter'}}